emdash/irpn/doc/experience.md

 you're new to ML-family syntax, you should work through the first 9 - 11 chapters at least.

-I wished that later chapters presented the changes to each listing in some condensed form, rather than spelling out each step in detail.
-Often I would get the gist of the material, but the format made it hard to spot the changes at a glance.
+I wished that later chapters presented the *changes* to each listing in some typographic form, rather than spelling out editing step in detail.
+Often I would get the gist of the material, but the format made it hard to spot the changes at a glance -- and was a bit tedious.
 All I can say is: just be patient.

-Especially in the beginning, work through each exercise.
+Work through each exercise!
 Get used to the interactive editing commands.
 After a few chapters, you should accumulate sufficient muscle memory to not need the cheat sheet.

 The biggest gripe I have is that the book still assumes Idris 1.
 Idris 2 has been around for a few years at this point, and Idris 1 is essentially dead.
-So, while there is a [list of changes](https://idris2.readthedocs.io/en/latest/typedd/typedd.html) available online, I felt this was too much cognitive load.
+So, while there is a [list of changes](https://idris2.readthedocs.io/en/latest/typedd/typedd.html) available online, I felt it was too much cognitive load to start with Idris 2.
 So I used Idris 1 until I was done with the book.
 But I really wish they'd do an Idris 2 edition.

 In the mean time, there is [stephan hoeck's tutorial](https://github.com/stefan-hoeck/idris2-tutorial) which is a promising introduction to Idris 2.
-I started working through it, but there was too much overlap with what I'd already covered in *The Book*.
 I'll revisit it some day soon.

 ## Step 2: Migrate to Idris 2